-A. The use of a loopback interface ensures that the neighbor stays up and is not affected by malfunctioning hardware.
+The use of a loopback interface ensures that the neighbor stays up and is not affected by malfunctioning hardware.

 What is the order of preference of attributes when some or all are applied to one neighbor in BGP?

 The order of preference varies based on whether the attributes are applied for inbound updates or outbound updates.

 For inbound updates the order of preference is: